scoconno/scoconno.github.io/mind/identity/notes.md

 ## Arguments for Mind-Brain Identity Theory

-### 1. Occam's Razor
+### Argument 1.
+Occam's Razor

 Occam's (or Ockham's) razor is a principle attributed to the 14th century logician and Franciscan friar William of Ockham.
 Ockham was the village in the English county of Surrey where he was born.
-The principle states:
+The Latin version of the principle was as follows:

+> Pluralitas non est ponenda sine neccesitate.
+> Frustra fit per plura quod potest fieri per pauciora.
+> Entia non sunt multiplicanda praeter necessitatem

+This can be taken as follows:

 > Entities should not be multiplied unnecessarily.
-+ What can be down with fewer assumption should not be done with more.
+> What can be down with fewer assumption should not be done with more.

-> Pluralitas non est ponenda sine neccesitate"
-> Frustra fit per plura quod potest fieri per pauciora"
-> Entia non sunt multiplicanda praeter necessitatem"

-Adopt simplest ontology possible.
+> Adopt simplest ontology possible.

 Give examples of conspiracy theories.
 Choose the theory that has the fewest hypotheses and assumptions.